ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

 For the rest of the tutorial, we will continue to add more automated tests as we develop new features.
 Testing is optional but highly recommended.
 Tests don't affect the functionality of your app, they just protect it from _regressions_, which is just a fancy way of saying "accidental breakages."

 If you are in a hurry, you can skip over the testing sections in this tutorial and still be able to follow along with everything else.
-But don't you find it super satisfying — _oddly satisfying_ — to watch a robot click on things really, really fast?
+But don't you find it super satisfying—_oddly satisfying_—to watch a robot click on things really, really fast?

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This is not usually a problem because the step is not performed when the images didn't change.
-Most of the time, at most one or two images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is now pushing us over the 50 min time limit on Travis.
-This commit disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----